China state media calls for stern action after Tiananmen attack

 No one wanted to talk about relations between Uighurs and Han Chinese.

-Kadeer, president of the Munich-based World Uyghur Congress, the main exiled Uighur organization, cautioned against believing China's account of the Tiananmen incident.
+Kadeer, president of the Munich-based World Uyghur Congress, the main exiled Uighur organisation, cautioned against believing China's account of the Tiananmen incident.

 "Chinese claims simply cannot be accepted as facts without an independent and international investigation of what took place in Beijing on Monday," Kadeer said.